joshbegley/nyt-latest/README.md

 `The vessels exited the Strait of Hormuz on Monday, hours before a U.S. naval blockade took effect.`\
 https://www.nytimes.com/2026/04/13/world/middleeast/strait-hormuz-shipping-iran-blockade-trump.html

-**Catholic Leaders Defend Pope and Criticize Trump After Harsh Attacks**\
+**Trump Attack on Pope and Posting of Jesus Image Draw Widespread Criticism**\
-`A prominent conservative bishop who serves on President Trump’s Religious Liberty Commission was among those who called on the president to apologize.`\
+`A prominent conservative bishop was among the Catholic leaders who jumped to the pope’s defense.`\
 https://www.nytimes.com/2026/04/13/us/trump-pope-leo.html

 **Palabra del día: ‘irrevocable’**\